cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

     }
     ```

-2. To handle the call to `blockResults`, you need a way to have access to a Tendermint client.
-One way to have it is to make a copy of the private Tendermint client.
-You can do this only on construction.
-So you might as well create a child class of `CheckersStargateClient` that does that.
-Since it is an oddly specific need, it is better to keep it close by `indexer.ts`.
+2. To handle the call to `blockResults`, you need access to a Tendermint client.
+One option is to make a copy of the private Tendermint client.
+You can do this only on construction, so create a child class of `CheckersStargateClient` to do that.
+It is recommended to keep it close by `indexer.ts`.
 In a new `indexer_stargateclient.ts`:

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/d623ae0/src/server/indexer_stargateclient.ts]
 import { StargateClientOptions } from "@cosmjs/stargate"